 Extreme heat, extreme dryness and extreme beauty.
 It is one of North America’s most unique regions and one of the biggest national parks.
 The combinations of geological forces here have created a magnificently rugged and colorful desert landscape that’s surrounded by 11,000+ ft. snow-capped peaks making it a place without equal!

 One of the many interesting facts about Death Valley is that the lowest spot in North America is located in Death Valley.
-What’s even more interesting is that this lowest spot is only about 100 miles from the highest spot in the contiguous 48 states.
+What’s even more interesting is that this lowest spot is less than 100 miles from the highest spot in the contiguous 48 states.
 Another fact about Death Valley that seems to surprise most people is that the harsh climate here is home to a wide variety of both plants and animals.

 World’s Hottest Place

 On July 10, 1913, the daily temperature reading at Furnace Creek in Death Valley was taken.
 It was 134 degrees (57 C).
 Soon this was recognized as the hottest temperature ever recorded on Earth.
 However, less than a decade later in 1922, 136 degrees was recorded in the desert of Libya.
 Although Death Valley temperatures ventured into the 130 range several times since 1913, they never surpassed 134.

 When the 2011 revolution in Libya exposed numerous government records, the World Meteorological Organization was able to determine that the 136 record taken in Libya could not have ever occurred.
 Thus, the original record holder for the “world’s hottest temperature” went back to Death Valley.
 So what was Omar Gaddafi’s loss ended up being Death Valley’s gain.